Shemaremy/React-Native/README.md

 - Install Expo CLI (same way we start with installing Vite in react js): npx create-expo-app Flacko --template blank
 - Go to project directory: cd Flacko
 - Start the app: npx expo start
+- Then scan the qr code in terminal, click the link then it will redirect on expo app

+- To run on machine, install: npx expo install react-dom react-native-web @expo/metro-runtime
+- Them npx expo start, and after click 'w'
+- But there is no ios simulators on windows pc

 We dont need the npm i like reactjs cause by installing Expo CLI, it automatically installs dependencies